 The calm waters of Toowoon Bay make it a popular beach for young families as well as paddle boarders and kite surfers.
 The surf club’s café serves everything from Nutella French toast and breakfast burritos to banana smoothies and Pure Pops iceblocks (their ginger-beer-and-lime flavour gets our tick for sweltering days).
 There’s a park with play equipment and barbecue facilities at the top of the hill – add a visit here and you have a fabulous day.

 The rockpool at Cabbage Tree Harbour (more commonly referred to as Norah Head) is a favourite spot for swimming and exploring under-water ecosystems.
 Periwinkles, crabs, sea urchins and anemones can be spied and myriad shells found.
 Take the short walk up the bush-lined stairs and you’ll be rewarded with The Ark café.
 Everything on their menu – from the granola bowl to the crunchy noodle salad – can be eaten in or taken away, which makes lunch in the adjacent park a breeze.

-This feature (written by Playing in Puddles’ editor Katie Stokes) was first published in COAST magazine’s Summer 2018 issue.
+This feature (written by Playing in Puddles’ editor Katie Stokes) is regularly updated.
+It was first published in COAST magazine’s Summer 2018 issue.